-Last year Mackensie Wittmer formed a crew to gather and transport old blueprints donated by the City to "The Homestead".
-In August, Linda Pearson and I catalogued these drawings and, in September, sold them at a booth at Oakwood's "Farmer's Market".
-We were able to raise \$180 from the sale.
+Last year, Mackensie Wittmer formed a crew to gather and transport old blueprints donated by the City to the Homestead.
+In August, Linda Pearson and I catalogued these drawings and, in September, sold them at a booth at Oakwood's Farmer's Market.
+We were able to raise \$180 thus far and sales are ongoing.
 Also in September, we received a call from the family of local architect Joseph Hirsch who had passed away earlier in the year.
 They wanted to donate his blueprints and drawings to an archive for study and conservation.
-It took four full afternoons to carefully remove over 1,000 blueprints, drawings and documents from the home at Spirea and Schantz.
-Additionally, plans were found from other prominent area architects Ellasson Smith and Louis Lott, with, at least, one blueprint dating back 100 years.
-A crew of Board Members was organized to help move the collection to "The Homestead".
-Obviously, this collection is way beyond our capabilities, so it is being turned over to Wright State University Archives and Collections department who are excited to receive it.
-In a project estimated to take about two years, they will catalogue and digitalize the collection for future study by students and historians.

-The "Annual Family Photo Shoot" in October attracted many families and individuals (some with pets) to have their photographs professionally taken by photographer Betty Cochran.
+It took four full afternoons to carefully remove over one thousand blueprints, drawings and documents from the family home on Spirea Avenue.
+Additionally, plans were found from other prominent area architects Ellasson Smith and Louis Lott, with at least one blueprint dating back one hundred years.
+A crew of Board members was organized to help move the collection to the Homestead.
+Obviously, this collection is way beyond our capabilities, so it has been turned over to Wright State University Special Collections and Archives Department whose members are excited to receive it.
+In a project estimated to take several years, they will catalogue and digitize the collection for future study by students and historians.
+The Annual Family Photo Shoot in October attracted many families and individuals (some with pets) to have their photographs professionally taken by photographer Betty Cochran.
 These photos are perfect for holiday cards or wall portraits and this program, too, has become a tradition for those wanting a visual history of their families.

-"Discover Woodland Days: A Walking Tour" was new for us this year and established in partnership with Dayton's historic Woodland Cemetery.
-Several society members acted as the reincarnates of former Oakwood residents interred at Woodland and presented the stories of their lives.
-With around 175 attendees, the cemetery has requested a repeat of this event annually.
+Discover Woodland Days: A Walking Tour was new for us this year and established in partnership with Dayton's historic Woodland Cemetery.
+Several Society members acted as the reincarnates of former Oakwood residents interred at Woodland and presented the stories of their lives.
+With around one hundred seventy-five attendees, the cemetery has requested a repeat of this event annually.